Grant

 • Other funding: Resources from other sources with matching funds (leverage) is a positive factor, while not seeking other available potential supports is considered a negative factor

-Five travel grants are typically awarded twice a year for a total of 10 grants per year.
+Five travel grants are typically awarded twice a year, for a total of 10 grants per year.

-FIP and CISA thank its funding partners for their support of this program.
+FIP and CISA thank our funding partners for their support of this program.
 We also seek support from additional APS units.
 With additional funding, larger awards with broader aims and a relaxation of the restriction on APS membership are anticipated.

 Financial supporters include: